| 8:30 AM |

 Semiconductor companies face unprecedented complexity in design, manufacturing precision, and supply chain volatility.
 AI and cloud solutions are transforming the ecosystem by accelerating complex EDA workloads and design cycles.
 Generative AI deployed on AWS enables manufacturers to instantly harness decades of knowledge across global operations, revolutionizing production processes and sustainability efforts.
 These capabilities provide critical visibility into worldwide operations, deliver sophisticated forecasting, and generate actionable recommendations for supply chain planners.
 We will explore how semiconductor companies can overcome current challenges while building resilience for future demands.

-By Michelle Toh, Head of Enterprise Business, Amazon Web Services |
+By Michelle Toh, Head of Enterprise Business, AWS Singapore |

 Networking Break |